enqueuezero/site/concrete-architecture/message-queue-library.md

 There are indeed disadvantages of using library.
 You'll eat you dog food from the coding perspective.
 If you write shitty code, then you give a shitty application despite of ZeroMQ offering a set of powerful message patterns.
 You're no longer able to use global state since ZeroMQ encourages multi-threading model.
 Global state requires locking, mutex, etc, which harm the performance of the application.
 However, one might be thrilled to get the hell out of dead lock problem.

 All in all, whether you like it or not, being a library stands as the first fundamental design of ZeroMQ.
 It's goal is high performance and less maintenance cost.
 Being a standalone application goes against this goal and never is an option.

+## Further Readings

+This chapter only discussed the library design of ZeroMQ.
+If you are interested in learning how various message queue patterns are applied in ZeroMQ, don't miss ZGuide (<https://zguide.zeromq.org>).
+In the article, it even implemented a primary-backup application by using pub-sub model.